 Lead author is Dr Celeste Naudé of Stellenbosch University’s Centre for Evidence-based Healthcare.
 Co-authors include Dr Marjanne Senekal.
 She is associate professor and head of UCT Division of Human Nutrition.
-Senekal is a consultant to the HPCSA in the case against Noakes.
+Despite being a colleague of Noakes in the same faculty at UCT Senekal has become a consultant to the HPCSA against him.

 Another author is Prof Jimmy Volmink, dean of Stellenbosch Faculty of Health Sciences and a member of the Cochrane Collaboration Centre at the Medical Research Council in South Africa.

 Noakes faces a charge unprofessional conduct for giving unconventional advice to a breastfeeding mother on a social network (Twitter).
-That was a single tweet in February 2014 saying good first foods for infant weaning are low-carb, high-fat (LCHF).
+That was a single tweet in February 2014.
+He tweeted that good first foods for infant weaning are low-carb, high-fat (LCHF).

 Naudé and her co-authors have concluded that “when people eat a similar amount of energy in the low-carb and balanced diets, there was no difference in weight-loss after three to six months.”
 In other words, low-carb diets are no better for weight loss than conventional, high-carb, low-fat “balanced diets”.

 Harcombe is an expert in systematic review and meta-analysis.
-She used a formidable forensic scalpel to dissect the Naudé Review and expose all the errors.
-Many are significant.
+She used a formidable forensic scalpel to dissect the Naudé Review and expose what she claimed were significant errors.
 All but one favour the control, “balanced diet”.

-Among the errors, Harcombe said the researchers have:
+Among the errors, Harcombe said that the researchers had: